 Photo by Altofilms Ltd.

+I was born on August 4th, 1991 in Gouda, the Netherlands.
+In 2009, I obtained my pre-university level high school diploma from the St.-Antoniuscollege in Gouda.
 From 2009 to 2012, I studied Psychology at Leiden University.
 During my bachelor, I worked as a voluntary research assistant for several projects, including research on the effect of tryptophan on interpersonal trust and the imaging of dopaminergic nuclei.
 I received my bachelor’s degree in 2012 and continued to pursue a master's degree.

 After an internship on the effect of cocaine on creativity and emotional processing at Maastricht University under the supervision of Prof. dr. Jan Ramaekers, I received my master of science in Cognitive Neuroscience (research) in June 2014 (cum laude/with honors).
 During these 2 years, I also worked as a research assistant investigating the effect of bilingual education on cognitive flexibility.

 From July 2014 to June 2016, I worked as a PhD student at Leiden University under the supervision of Prof. dr. Lorenza Colzato and Dr. Roberta Sellaro on the topic of Cognitive Enhancement.
 As part of my doctoral research, I spent one month in the Actionlab led Prof. dr. Christian Beste at the Technical University of Dresden.
 On the 16th of June 2016, I succesfully defended my PhD thesis (for which I received the runner-up dissertation prize of the Dutch Psychonomics Society in 2017) and received my doctorate.